Metlapilcoatlus occiduus

-Metlapilcoatlus occiduus is a venomous pitviper subspecies endemic to southern Mexico, Guatemala, and El Salvador.
+Metlapilcoatlus occiduus is a pit viper subspecies endemic to southern Mexico, Guatemala, and El Salvador.

 Description

 Adults are usually 35–60 cm in total length.
 The largest specimens reported are a male of 74.8 cm from Baja Verapaz, Guatemala, and a female of 79.5 cm from Volcán de Agua, Escuintla, Guatemala.
 The build is very stout, although not so much as that of M. mexicanus.

 Geographic range

 Found in southern Mexico (southeastern Chiapas), southern and central Guatemala, and western El Salvador.
 The type locality given is "Saint-Augustín (Guatemala), versant occidentale de la Córdillère.
 610 mètres [2,000 ft] d´altitude".
 Actually, San Augustín is on the southern slope of Volcán Atitlán.

 Habitat

 Its habitat includes subtropical wet forest on the Pacific versant from southeastern Chiapas, Mexico to western El Salvador.
 It also inhabits the pine-oak forest near Guatemala City.
 It can be found at altitudes varying from 1,000–1,600 m.